AdityaVaradaraj/Stereo-Vision/README.md

 2) Run the code by typing "python3 stereo_vision_v2.py".
 Enter the dataset name when prompted.
 Press "Q" to continue running the code when matplotlib windows pop-up.
 After finding fundamental matrix, Essential matrix, epipolar lines and after warping, the code might take lot of time (about 4 mins) to run for calculating disparity map.
 Then depth map will be calculated.

 3) You will find these images saved in the directory containing the code.
+4) Pipeline and Outputs for the datasets given by professor have been shown in the Report